telerik/blazor-docs/knowledge-base/upload-azure-blob-storage.md

 1. Send the uploaded file to the blob service after you obtain it in the `Save` action method.

 In this way, the file will go to your Blazor app server first, then to the Azure storage.

+### Security

+No matter which component you use, we recommend sending the file to the Blazor application server first.
+This will spare the need to expose sensitive authentication information about the blob storage to the client, especially in FileSelect + WebAssembly scenarios.